elchs/LetoDBf/Readme.txt

  Default is 120000 aka 2 minutes. '-1' means infinite wait.
 After that timespan, application will break with an error if no answer from server had been send.
  <nBufRefreshTime> defines the time interval in 0.01 second units.
 After this time is up,
- the records buffer will be refreshed, 100 by default (100/100 == 1 sec).
+ the records skipbuffer will be refreshed, 100 by default ( 100/100 == 1 sec ).
  Value zero (0) means infinite! caching, -1 will disable using the skip buffer.
-These extreme values should be applied only at special occasion and need. lZombieCheck = .F. disable check for dead connection and also the second socket for faster communication with the server.
+These both extreme values should be applied only at very special! occasion and need. lZombieCheck = .F. disable check for dead connection and also the second socket for faster communication with the server.
 Default is .T.
  If you use in letodb.ini configuration point: Pass_for_Data = 1, it is advised to